ethervox-ai/ethervoxai/docs/legal.md

 - Redistribute modified versions for commercial profit

 For commercial licensing or exceptions, contact:
-📧 licensing@ethervox.ai
+ðŸ“§ licensing@ethervox.ai

 ---

-## 🧑‍⚖️ Liability Disclaimer
+## ðŸ§‘â€âš–ï¸ Liability Disclaimer

-This project is provided “AS IS” without warranty.
+This project is provided â€œAS ISâ€ without warranty.
 All risks associated with usage or deployment are borne by the user.

-We comply with applicable privacy laws and do not claim compliance for third-party integrations—please review their respective terms and policies.
+We comply with applicable privacy laws and do not claim compliance for third-party integrationsâ€”please review their respective terms and policies.